yarko/ko-flask/README.rst

 Intent:

 knockout.js - for two-way databinding.
-Initially, this is the hub of this solution;
+Initially, this is the investigation point of this solution;
   - should also look at / compare angular.js and / or ember.js (and possibly their dart ports);
   - for some comparisons of these three, see http://youtu.be/mVjpwia1YN4
+  - => will move investigation to angular (js or dart);
+  - may eventually involve / investigate
+    - react.js

 flask (since working examples for KO exist);
   - may one day move up to django, but for getting all the moving parts worked out, flask.
+  - equally similar alternative backends:
+    - flask (python)
+    - bottle (python)
+    - itty (python)
+    - martini (go)
+    - express.js (js)

 mongokit (to keep it simple - json for client);
   - this initially looks like it makes sense for this prototyping forray - can move to others things later;
   - sqlalchemy is too far away from "close to what we want for forms" (too low abstraction level at this point);

-    - since there is familiarity w/ SQLAlchemy, we may move to this - but not for starters;

 mako in preference to jinja2, but only if things work;
   - essentially, this is just to keep it "pythonish" as much as possible
   - it also is what edx does (so it is django-transferable in that way);

-coffeescript - late in the game, if client side develpoment will be easier for it (and demos validate);
-  - but really, would probably like to compare this to polymer.dart before getting too committed;
+  - mustache, or other forms of browser templating are used in js frameworks

 sass / less - when the theming time comes;

-WTForms (a flaskism, if / when needed, if proves useful);
+May look into mobile, and HTML5 local storage for off-lining;

 Running